Recruitment | 4 MIN READ

 Tip #4: Flexibility

-Tip #5: No internal comms channels
+Tip #5: No access to internal comms channels

 Tip #6: Corporate profile

 A contractor operating through a limited company should be VAT registered, be paid via invoice, have a business website and company headed stationery and business cards.
 They should work for multiple clients over the same time period, if possible, and market themselves under a company name rather than their own name.

 HMRC pay less attention to contracts and more to the nature of the relationship in real life.
 But checking that your contracts are strong and looked over by a solicitor is still important.
 Once verified, then you need to adhere to them.

 Solicitors will lookout for things like clauses allowing immediate dismissal, rights of substitution (another worker can replace the contractor and do the same work if required), no mutuality of obligation (an organisation doesn’t have to provide work; a contractor doesn’t have to say yes to work).

 If you are unsure of your contractual arrangement, do have a solicitor take a look.

 Contractors should not be working alongside employees and share the same line manager.
 HMRC could view this as integration into the workforce and view them as inside IR35.

 If possible, make sure a third party project manager manages the relationship with contractors.